SheryllGDS/message-patterns/confirmation/confirm-application-email.md

 We've sent your application to London Borough of Tower Hamlets.
 They'll contact you to confirm you're registered to vote or to ask for more information.

-If you have any questions about your application, email the Electoral Services Office at vote@towerhamlets.gov.uk or call them on 020 7364 0872.
+If you have any questions about your application, email the Tower Hamlets Electoral Services Office at vote@towerhamlets.gov.uk or call them on 020 7364 0872.

 Thanks